himanshu-chauhan-stack/RT_Object_Detection/README.md

 It detects objects in images, videos, and webcam feeds with **high speed and accuracy**.

 **✨ Features:**
-- Detect objects in images, videos & webcam
+- Detect objects in images & webcam
 - Runs directly on **Google Colab** (No GPU required locally!)
 - Powered by **PyTorch** + YOLOv5
 - Supports custom datasets (training)